 Looking for scooter rental in Kaohsiung?
 You can check out Klook here or KKday here to search for options.
 You can check also out our scooter rental guide here.

 If you are looking for car rentals, you can search Qeeq here, KKday here, or Klook here.
 You can also check out our car rental guide here.

 Please refer to the map below:

-In 2014 we decided to take the MRT from Kaohsiung to Gangshan station, and from there take the Red 70B bus to Tianliao.
+My first time to Tianliao in 2014 we decided to take the MRT from Kaohsiung to Gangshan station, and from there take the Red 70B bus to Tianliao.
 On the bus ride, our driver straight up got lost!
 He ended up calling one of his coworkers, and what should have been a one hour bus ride quickly turned into three hours.
 We think he was new to the route.

 It was a weekday, and we were the only three people on the bus that entire three hours.

-When we finally got there it had just stopped raining, and we had the entire park to ourselves (depsite this, there was still an amah or two waiting to sell us sugar cane juice at the entrance).
+When we finally got there it had just stopped raining, and we had the entire park to ourselves (despite this, there was still an amah or two waiting to sell us sugar cane juice at the entrance).